Inquiry Question

 Another plant that has undergone extensive selective breeding is the carrot.
 Originally, carrots were black or dark purple in colour, but through various cross-breeding efforts, the modern orange-coloured variety was produced from the 17th century onwards.

-0Image showing the diversity of carrot colours (cultivars).
+Image showing the diversity of carrot colours (cultivars).
 Image credit: Anguskirk.
 Distributed under a Creative Commons 2.0 licence.

 Artificial pollination

 Pollination is the movement of pollen from the anthers of a flower to the stigma of the same or a different flower.
 In nature, pollination may be carried out by abiotic factors such as wind and water, or biotic factors such as insects and other animals.
 In natural systems, plants have evolved complex relationships with their pollinators.
-However, natural pollination systems are often not adequate for agriculture, as they do not ‘scale up’ efficiently.
+However, natural pollination systems are often inadequate for agriculture, as they do not 'scale up' efficiently.
 For example, in many parts of the world, plants that rely on bee pollinators are experiencing reduced reproduction rates because of declining bee populations.
 Another issue facing agriculture is that many crops are grown in areas where natural relationships between plants and their pollinators do not exist.
 Hence, agriculturalists rely on artificial pollination.
 At the simplest level, this involves hand-pollinating plants (the manual transfer of pollen from the stamen or male part of the flower to the pistil or female part).
-However, the agriculture industry is exploring the use of new technologies to increase the efficiency of artificial pollination, including mechanical pollination systems and drones.
+However, the agriculture industry is exploring using new technologies to increase the efficiency of artificial pollination, including mechanical pollination systems and drones.
 For more information, the following resources may be useful:

 Hand pollination.
 Image credit: International Institute of Tropical Agriculture.
 Distributed under a Creative Commons 3.0 licence.